 - The pump does not depend on the availability of light, while other means of transporting concrete to placing points like crane or trolley require light for safe operation.

-- One placing machine (pump) can be used for concreting at various sites, thus reduces the rental cost of machinery.
+- The pump can be used for concreting at various sites, thus reduces the rental cost of machinery.

-- The pump is suitable for sites where concrete is needed to be placed across a water channel; in such situations, other settings and transporting mechanisms get too costly.
+- It is suitable for sites where concrete is needed to be placed across a water channel; in such situations, other settings and transporting mechanisms get too costly.

 - The placing capacity is flexible.